msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 ## Expert summary statistics

 Implicitly, neural estimators involve the learning of summary statistics.
-However, some summary statistics are available in closed form, simple to compute, and highly informative (e.g., sample quantiles, the empirical variogram, etc.).
+However, some summary statistics are available in closed form, simple to compute, and highly informative (e.g., sample quantiles, the empirical variogram).
 Often, explicitly incorporating these expert summary statistics in a neural estimator can simplify the optimisation problem, and lead to a better estimator.

 The fusion of learned and expert summary statistics is facilitated by our implementation of the [`DeepSet`](@ref) framework.
 Note that this implementation also allows the user to construct a neural estimator using only expert summary statistics, following, for example, [Gerber and Nychka (2021)](https://onlinelibrary.wiley.com/doi/abs/10.1002/sta4.382) and [Rai et al. (2024)](https://onlinelibrary.wiley.com/doi/abs/10.1002/env.2845).
 Note also that the user may specify arbitrary expert summary statistics, however, for convenience several standard [User-defined summary statistics](@ref) are provided with the package, including a fast, sparse approximation of the empirical variogram.